The Best Pay As You Go SIM Deals: The UK PAYG Market Reviewed & Compared

 Credit Expiry: Credit doesn’t expire but you need to make one chargeable call every six months to keep your SIM live.

 GiffGaff offers a varied PAYG programme that really has something for everyone.
 Most people with GiffGaff choose to go with their Goody Bag system, meaning you buy bundles rather than relying on just using credit.
-And there are plenty of bundles available, from a simple £5 option (150 minutes, 500 texts, 250 MB of data) all the way up to a £25 option (unlimited minutes, texts, and data for 30 days).
+And there are plenty of bundles available, from a simple £6 option (unlimited minutes and texts, plus 500mb of data) all the way up to a £25 option (unlimited minutes, texts, and data for 30 days).
 All are valid for thirty days from the time of purchase.
 You’ll also get free calls and texts to other GiffGaff users.

-With GiffGaff the minimum top up is £5.
-Goody Bags expire after 30 days, and you’ll need to top up once every three months to keep your SIM card active.
+With GiffGaff the minimum top-up is £5.
+Goody Bags expire after 30 days, and you need to use your SIM card once every 6 months to keep it active.

 The disadvantage of going with GiffGaff is that you’re really locked into that Goody Bag system, making it less flexible than other PAYG providers.
 However, given the prices of bundles, that might not be a big deal.